Hog-CERN/Hog/docs/01-Getting-Started/01-howto-existingProjects.md

 	./Hog/CreateProject.sh project1
 ```

-This will styart a Hog script that creates the Vivado (or Quartus) project in the directory `VivadoProjects/project1` (or `QuartusProjects/project1`).
+This will start a Hog script that creates the Vivado (or Quartus) project in the directory `VivadoProjects/project1` (or `QuartusProjects/project1`).
 inside this directory you will find the Vivado .xpr file (or the Quartus .qpf file).

 You can now open the project file with Vivado/Quartus GUI and synthesise/implement the project.

 If you don't know the project name, just run `./Hog/CreateProject.sh` and you will get a list of the existing projects present on the repository[^3].

-[^3]: Alternatively, you can type `cd Top` (the Top folder is always present in a Hog handled HDL repository) and type `ls`: each directory in this path corrensponds to a Vivado/Quartus project in the repository.
+[^3]: Alternatively, you can type `cd Top` (the Top folder is always present in a Hog handled HDL repository) and type `ls`: each directory in this path corresponds to a Vivado/Quartus project in the repository.

 To create all the projects in the repository, you can run the Hog initialisation script, like this:
 ```console